Irenezs/Notes/Untitled.md

 # Thursday

-Diffraction - The wave spreading out as it passes through a g
+Diffraction - The wave spreading out as it passes through a gap For significant diffraction, a gap of exactly one wavelength.

+As the wavelength is increased the diffraction pattern spreads out more but still has the same shape

+As the width of the slit is increased the diffraction pattern gets squashed but still has the same shape